FAQ for Day Tours

 - 48 hours notice required on day tours, or client will forfeit full price of the tour.

-- If cancellation occurs less than 2 weeks before trip, no refund on deposit. (deposits are only required for private trips and groups of 4 or more.)
+- If cancellation occurs less than 2 weeks before trip, no refund on deposit. (private trips and groups of 4 or more.)

 - Groups of 10 or more; full non-refundable payment is due 7 days in advance.